Ron Denhaan, Realtor (949) 290-3263. Coto de Caza real estate specialist.

 Am I allowed to add a garage?

-No, not allowed.
-Nor are fences or many other additions allowed.
+I don't believe you are allowed to, Nor are fences or many other additions allowed.
 The whole idea is to be "one with the forest" while you are recreating there.
+Check with the Forestry Dept to be sure on any of these questions.

 How long am I allowed to stay there?